Brookhaven makes history to memorialize WWII ‘comfort women’

-The city of Brookhaven became the first city in the Deep South to memorialize the “comfort women” — women and girls from Korea, China and the Philippines that were enslaved and sexually trafficked by the Japanese Army during World War II.
+The city of Brookhaven became the first city in the Deep South to memorialize the “comfort women” — women and girls who were enslaved and sexually trafficked by the Japanese Army during World War II.

 The City Council at its May 23 meeting approved a resolution to accept the donation of a “comfort women” statue of a young girl seated in a chair next to an empty chair from the Atlanta Comfort Women Memorial Task Force.
 The statue, not presented at the meeting, will be located in a city park yet to be determined.

-The Brookhaven council’s decision to accept the donation is in stark contrast to the renowned Atlanta’s Center for Civil and Human Rights, which earlier this year agreed to install the statue on its grounds but then rejected the plan after apparently receiving backlash from the Japanese consulate.
+The Brookhaven council’s decision to accept the donation is in stark contrast to the renowned Atlanta’s Center for Civil and Human Rights, which earlier this year agreed to install the statue on its grounds but then rejected the plan after receiving backlash from the Japanese consulate.

-Kelly Ahn, a member of the task force, told the council the decision to honor “comfort women” was not about “country bashing” but about honoring the victims of World War II.
+Kelly Ahn, a member of the Task Force, told the council the decision to honor “comfort women” was not about “country bashing” but about honoring the victims of World War II.
 The memorial is also meant to raise awareness of the sexual trafficking taking place in today’s society, he said,

 “Where others in Atlanta have failed to meet the challenge of honoring the ‘comfort women’ and squandered an opportunity to fight against sex trafficking and violence against women, the task force hopes the city of Brookhaven will stand proudly for all the world to take notice, that on May 23, 2017 city of Brookhaven became the first American city in the Deep South to approve the installation of a comfort women memorial,” Ahn said.